Battle of Frankenhausen: Battle

-It is suggested that the truce was broken around midday when it had become clear that Müntzer was not going to be delivered up to the Princes.
+The truce was broken around midday when it had become clear that Müntzer was not going to be delivered up to the Princes.
 Starting with an artillery barrage followed by waves of horse and footsoldiers, the princes caught the peasants off guard and they fled in panic into the town, followed and continuously attacked by the mercenaries.
 Most of the insurgents were slain in what turned out to be a massacre.
 Casualty figures are unreliable but peasant losses have been estimated at more than 7,000 while the Landsknecht casualties were estimated to be as low as six.
 Müntzer himself was captured in the town, tortured, and finally executed at Mühlhausen on May 27, 1525.

 Legacy

 At Frankenhausen, the battle is depicted, along with many other scenes of that age, on the world's largest oil painting, Werner Tübke's Early Bourgeois Revolution in Germany (Frühbürgerliche Revolution in Deutschland), which is 400 feet (120m) long, 45 feet (14m) high, and housed in its own specially built museum.
 The painting was ordered by the socialist leadership of East Germany, who regarded Müntzer as a revolutionary and thus as one of their forebears; work on it went on between 1975 and 1987.
 However Tübke did not solely focus on the battle, contrary to the state's wishes, but placed the events at Frankenhausen in a much wider social, political and cultural context prevalent in Reformation Germany at the time.